ece106/tomatocan/README.md

 git pull https://github.com/ece106/tomatocan.git master
 ```

-*.
-Getting your code into tomatocan test branch
+* Getting your code into tomatocan test branch

 Once you have made changes to your personal repository you can request to pull your changes into the a test branch.
 Go to http:/github.com/YOUR-GITHUB-USERNAME/YOUR-TOMATOCAN-REPOSITORY.
 Click the "New Pull Request" button.
 After creating a pull request your changes have to be reviewed and then either accepted or denied.

-###HOW TO TEST A  TEST BRANCH
+### HOW TO TEST A  TEST BRANCH

 How to test branches on your local machine.